richwblake/CSS_Grid_And_Flexbox_Demo/README.md

 ### Flex Direction

-We can give our Flexbox a `flex-direction` attribute, which will instruct it how to organize its Flex itesm..
+We can give our Flexbox a `flex-direction` attribute, which will instruct it how to organize its Flex items.
 By default, each Flexbox has a `flex-direction` of `row`.
 We can also change our flex-direction to `row-reverse`, which switches the order in which our elements display; `column`, which organizes our elements into a column; and `column-reverse`, which also organizes our elements into a column, but switches the order in which elements are displayed.
 Here's what our webpage would look like if we gave our `#content` `div` a `flex-direction` of `column`:

 ![Screen Shot 2022-05-05 at 1 59 02 PM](https://user-images.githubusercontent.com/89106805/167024585-77e622d3-e938-4160-b9b6-0bc55ec86b77.png)